Application deadline is April 1, 2024!

 For further information about the topic areas to develop a research proposal, you are encouraged to contact CBNERR-MD Research Staff: Kyle Derby, email@example.com or Becky Swerida, firstname.lastname@example.org

-For more detailed information about the projects, please contact Lauren Pathoumthong, Park Manager, at 410-612-1688 or via email at email@example.com.
+For more detailed information about the projects, please contact Lauren Pathoumthong, Site Manager, at 410-612-1688 or via email at email@example.com.

 Internships are open to qualified undergraduate students who are capable of working independently with minimal supervision.
 Students should be highly motivated self-starters, have good communication and writing skills, and be comfortable working in physically challenging environments.
 Kayak or canoe paddling skills are desirable in order to access research points.